mgumz/xliffer/README.md

     Available converters:

-     from-xlsx      - Converts an Excel sheet to XLIFF to-json        - Converts XLIFF to JSON (key,value)
+     from-xlsx          - Converts an Excel sheet to XLIFF,JSON to-json            - Converts XLIFF to JSON (key,value) to-xslx            - Converts XLIFF to XLSX (key,note,source,target) blank-target       - Blanks all targets in a XLIFF copy               - Copies SOURCE to TARGET units in a XLIFF dump               - Dumps XLIFF as parsed
+     merge              - Merges two XLIFFs
+     set-lang           - Sets the "lang" attribute of all translation units of a XLIFF
+     swap-source-target - Swaps source and target attributes of all translation units of a XLIFF

     Use <converter> -h to get the flags specific for the relevant converter